Supercar Search

 A Brief History

-Over it's near 100 year history, Aston Martin has provided it's numerous owners with fluctuating fortunes (they first went bust way back in 1925) but the appeal of their powerful, hand built sports cars has always ensured that the company survived.
+Over it's 100 year history, Aston Martin has provided it's numerous owners with fluctuating fortunes (they first went bust way back in 1925) but the appeal of their powerful, hand built sports cars has always ensured that the company survived.

 Founded in 1914 by Robert Bamford and Lionel Martin (the 'Aston' name comes from a hill climb in which they competed) the company had racing aspirations from the off with class successes coming at Le Mans.